kiba/Writings/for_science/chp24_reckoning.md

 Takei Nori kept flipping through the channel, increasingly agitated that the only thing on there was breaking news over parliament.

-He scarely care anymore.
+He scarcely care anymore.
 This was to be the young person's game.
 It will be the young who determined the fate of Sidonia, not an old groggy man like him.

 Will Sidonia survive?
 He hoped that they will in this new era, but what can he do?